EqualExperts/agents-behave/blog.md

 ### Mixtral's Limitations in Handling Complex Function Calls

-To cut costs—considering both this developmental phase and potential future production scenarios involving CI/CD pipelines—we tested Mixtral for the Assistant.
-We aimed to craft prompts directing the model to use specific tools and return a JSON response detailing the tool name and arguments.
-However, our experiments indicated that Mixtral struggles with this task.
-It can manage simple, isolated examples but fails with conversations that involve multiple function calls.
-The repository includes these trials; although they function with the Assistant equipped with the Mixtral model, the outcomes are subpar.
+In an effort to reduce costs, both in this developmental phase and in potential future production scenarios involving CI/CD pipelines, we evaluated Mixtral for the Assistant.
+Our goal was to create prompts that would direct the model to use specific tools and return a JSON response detailing the tool name and its arguments.
+However, our experiments revealed that Mixtral struggles with complex tasks.
+While it can handle simple, isolated examples, it falls short when dealing with conversations that include multiple function calls.
+The repository contains these trials; although they work with the Assistant when equipped with the Mixtral model, the results are less than satisfactory.

 ### GPT-4's Excessive Competence